TaliWeinstein/taliweinstein.github.io/content/project/MastersResearch/index.md

 # slides: example
 ---

 A novel PEDOT: PSS-modified cotton thread (PECOTEX) was produced for sensor embroidery into T-shirts.
-This modified PECOTEX thread was interfaced with a commercial flexible printed boards to monitor ECG signals from the clothing wearer.
+This modified PECOTEX thread was interfaced with a commercial flexible printed board to monitor ECG signals from the clothing wearer.
 Originally, a T-shirt was utilised (as in the [video](https://youtu.be/n75w6wqE1MU)).
-Thereafter, a sportsbra was utilised for better skin contact.
+Thereafter, a sports bra was utilised for better skin contact.
 This project earned me the top Bioengineering student award for best thesis at Imperial College London.